MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -ForceUseProxyOnly

 Specifies whether to force the device to use only the proxy.
+Valid values are:

+- $true: Use the proxy only.
+- $false: Don't force the device to use the proxy.

 ```yaml
 Type: Boolean